jaiden2013yt/TechxtEdit/README.md

 - height selection for the editor element(DISPLAY)
 - ~~export save~~ and import save
 - ASSINATE SERVICE WORKER BUTTON, AND A DISABLE CHECKMARK
+- flip option in the replace text thing :3
 - i will add more later